darobin/bevy/README.md

 * ```stop```: Stops the app.
 * ```remove```: Removes the app.
 Note that this can be somewhat destructive, it will remove logs (as well as anything that your app may have stored under its running directory).
+* ```stage```: Deploys the app using the configuration for the "development" environment but setting the runtime environment to "production".
+This allows you to run code on your development deployment under production conditions.
 * ```help```: Get help.

 The options, which must come after the action, are the following: